Smoked Roast Beef is full of smoky flavor and the perfect meat to make roast beef sandwiches. The beef is fork tender and easy to make.

 It will take about 10 minutes to reheat in the oven.
 If you are on the go, you can easily reheat in the microwave as well.

-Yes, you can freeze smoked beef roast.
+Yes, you can freeze recipe for smoked beef roast.
 It is the perfect way to store your leftovers if you have a lot left.
 Place in a freezer container or freezer bag for up to 6 months.

 When ready to enjoy, thaw in the fridge overnight.